Orthodontist in Houston, TX

 - Braces can be broken and wires bent or broken while eating certain foods

-- Use list below as a guide for food
+- Use the food lists below as a guide

 Foods to Avoid:

 Taking care of your braces includes proper brushing and flossing techniques.
 Begin by using an interproximal brush to clean between the brackets and wires.
 Next, floss carefully, using traditional floss, a Waterpik, or an AirFloss.
 Then, brush thoroughly with fluoride toothpaste, paying extra attention to all surfaces.
 Finally, if desired, rinse with mouthwash for an added fresh feel.
 These simple steps will keep your braces clean and your smile shining bright throughout your orthodontic journey.

 6. What Happens if I Don’t Take Care of My Braces Properly?